OPS-E2E-PPE/VBA-Docs/api/Outlook.ContactItem.Email2EntryID.md

 ---
-title: ContactItem.Email2EntryID Property (Outlook)
+title: ContactItem.Email2EntryID property (Outlook)
 keywords: vbaol11.chm998
 f1_keywords:
 - vbaol11.chm998
-ms.prod: outlook
 api_name:
 - Outlook.ContactItem.Email2EntryID
 ms.assetid: 0c5691bb-e112-763b-d126-2bcc2c52ccce
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ContactItem.Email2EntryID Property (Outlook)
+# ContactItem.Email2EntryID property (Outlook)

 Returns a **String** representing the entry ID of the second email entry for the contact.
 Read-only.

 ## Syntax

 _expression_. `Email2EntryID`

-_expression_ A variable that represents a [ContactItem](./Outlook.ContactItem.md) object.
+_expression_ A variable that represents a [ContactItem](Outlook.ContactItem.md) object.

 ## Remarks

 This property corresponds to the MAPI named property **dispidEmail2OriginalEntryID**.

-If you are getting this property in a Microsoft Visual Basic or Microsoft Visual Basic for Applications (VBA) solution, owing to some type issues, instead of directly referencing  **Email2EntryID** , you should get the property through the **[PropertyAccessor](Outlook.PropertyAccessor.md)** object returned by the **[ContactItem.PropertyAccessor](Outlook.ContactItem.PropertyAccessor.md)** property, specifying the MAPI property **PidLidEmail2OriginalEntryId** property and its MAPI id namespace.
+If you are getting this property in a Microsoft Visual Basic or Microsoft Visual Basic for Applications (VBA) solution, owing to some type issues, instead of directly referencing **Email2EntryID**, you should get the property through the **[PropertyAccessor](Outlook.PropertyAccessor.md)** object returned by the **[ContactItem.PropertyAccessor](Outlook.ContactItem.PropertyAccessor.md)** property, specifying the MAPI property **PidLidEmail2OriginalEntryId** property and its MAPI id namespace.
 The following code sample in VBA shows the workaround.